by Sirius Fourside

 pH’ing Your Water:

-After you’ve mixed nutrients into your water, you need to ensure that the water is the correct pH to ensure that your plants are able to properly absorb the most nutrients.
-Y
+After you’ve mixed all of your nutrients and supplements into your water, it’s important to ensure that the nutrient water is the correct pH so your plants are able to properly absorb nutrients.

-Therefore when you’re making your water, you want to adjust to a pH within the range of 5.5 – 6.3 to ensure proper nutrient absorption.
+Therefore, when you’re making your water, you want to adjust to a pH within the range of 5.5 – 6.5 to ensure proper nutrient absorption.

 Replenishing Reservoir Water:

-- Make sure to add water so it's back to the 'full' mark when it looks like the reservoir has lost about a gallon of water (if you have a smaller reservoir, you will want to top off sooner).
+- Make sure to add water when it looks like the reservoir has lost about a gallon of water (if you have a smaller reservoir, you will want to top off sooner).

-- The plants like the 10-15min of oxygen they get while you’re changing the water, but don’t let the roots dry out.
+- The plants like the 10-15min of oxygen they get while you’re changing the water, but don’t let any of the roots dry out.